LTUC/ASAC-website/README.md

 it is a simple and basic website using vanilla javascript, HTML and CSS.

-the content that inside the pages is a dump content till Wednesday 27th of March.
+the content that inside the pages is a dump content till Wednesday 27th of March 2024.

 ## project Tree